crux82/squad-it/README.md

 └── "version": 1.1
 ```

-The Wikipedia articles are split into paragraphs, one or more questions are made about the paragraph.
+The Wikipedia articles are split into paragraphs, one or more questions are made about each paragraph.
 The training set contains exactly one answer for each question, the test set contains one or more answers for each question.
 One of the most important properties of the dataset is that the answers are part of the paragraph and thus can be expressed as indices of the paragraph tokens, i.e., context `[ answer_start : answer_start + len(text)]`.

 ## Size of SQuAD-it